HEROSPORTS

 Ted Hurst NFL Draft Profile & Comparison

-My NFL comparison for Ted Hurst is Mike Evans.
+My NFL comparison for Ted Hurst is Mike Evans, which is something Bucs fans will be thrilled to hear.
 Hurst is a tall receiver who knows how to use that to his advantage but can also win thanks to his athleticism.

 The explosiveness Hurst showed with his broad jump at the NFL Combine was evident on tape.
 He can use his size to win 50-50 balls, but he can also outrun defenders in the open field.